Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Modelling galaxy formation and reionization

-For any galaxy along the merger tree, its UV luminosity and ionizing photon output rate are the sum of the values from the new starburst, and the contribution from older populations accounting for the drop with time.
-We therefore have these quantities for 320 $z$ steps between $z=20$ and $z=4$.
+For any galaxy along the merger tree the UV luminosity and ionizing photon output rate are the sum of the values from the new starburst and the contribution from older populations accounting for the drop with time.

-As shown in \citet{dayal2014, dayal2014_wdm1}, our model reproduces the observed UV LF for all DM models (CDM and WDM with $\mx=1.5,3$ and 5\kev) at $z \simeq 5-10$ over 2.5 orders of magnitude in luminosity (7 magnitudes in $\MUV$) and predicts the $z$-evolution of the faint end UV LF slope in in addition to reproducing observables including the SMD and mass-to-light ratios using fiducial parameter values of $f_* = 0.038$ and $f_w = 0.1$.
+As shown in \citet{dayal2014, dayal2014_wdm1}, our model reproduces the observed UV LF for all DM models (CDM and WDM with $\mx=1.5,3$ and 5\kev) at $z \simeq 5-10$ over 7 magnitudes in luminosity and predicts the $z$-evolution of the faint end UV LF slope, in addition to reproducing key observables including the stellar mass density (SMD) and mass-to-light ratios using fiducial parameter values of $f_* = 0.038$ and $f_w = 0.1$.
 We maintain these fiducial parameter values in all the calculations carried out in this work.
-Further, we replace $1.5\kev$ WDM with a heavier mass of $2.25\kev$ to get tighter constraints on $\mx$; we note that the latter mass naturally fits all of the observed data sets presented in \citet{dayal2014, dayal2014_wdm1}.